For Authors & Presenters

 meeting look like this.

 - Papers will be assigned by the Program Committee to either a Platform or Poster presentation, unless "Prefer Poster" is selected in the online paper submission site.
-Authors will be notified of their assignment by May 1, 2020.
+Authors will be notified of their assignment.
 Poster assignments will specify a presentation day; however, all posters are required to be displayed for the duration of the meeting.